 Simple but effective solutions, designed to help people with their day-to-day routine

-The Dementia Day Clock is so simple, but provides re-assurance to the resident in the event that they become unsure as to what period of the day it is.
+The Dementia Day Clock is a simple solution which is designed to provide re-assurance to the user in the event that they become unsure as to what period of the day it is.

 Innovative solutions designed to support those with dementia.

 People with memory problems can have trouble telling whether it is day or night, morning or afternoon, or simply need reassurance about what day it is.